paper-engineer/guides-to-life/docs/README.md

 ## Develop

 The original Frisco was built with [Jekyll](http://jekyllrb.com/) version 3.3.1.
 It seems to currently still work on github pages as of 2026.
 As it's under the MIT license, you should keep messing with it if it's unsatisfactory.

+The javascript that manages the top navigation bar light/dark toggle is, according to chatgpt, outdated.
+Considering where I got the original from, no surprise.
+But it works right now.

 Install the dependencies with [Bundler](http://bundler.io/):